menu iconknow your dna logosearch icon

 DNA Testing for Half Siblings

 More people than ever are using DNA testing to help them find their relatives.
+Some are even surprised to learn that they have half-siblings when they get their results.

-DNA Testing for Half Siblings 2
+DNA Testing for Half Siblings 6

 You and your siblings inherit about half your DNA from your mother and the other half from your father.

 This means you and your full biological sibling share 25% of your DNA from your mother.
-If they share the same father, they have about 25% of their father’s DNA.
-In total, you and your biological siblings have 50% of your parents' DNA.
+If they share the same father, they have about 25% of their fatherโ€™s DNA.
+In total, you and your biological siblings have 50% of your parents’ DNA.

 Know Your DNA Reviews